Where can I find information about BU Law's application instructions, application fees, and application fee waivers?

 How is my application evaluated?

 We read each application in its entirety and holistically.
-That is, there is no combination of GPA and LSAT that necessarily results in admission or denial, and, in fact, the weight of these numbers in any particular application will vary according to how much and what other kinds of information are in the file.
-A look at our admissions statistics from previous years will give you some idea of the GPA and LSAT numbers we are looking for, but every year we admit a significant number of students with numbers well below what you might expect and deny some applicants who have numbers higher than our medians.
+That is, there is no combination of GPA and test score that necessarily results in admission or denial, and, in fact, the weight of these numbers in any particular application will vary according to how much and what other kinds of information are in the file.
+A look at our admissions statistics from previous years will give you some idea of the GPA and test scores we are looking for, but every year we admit a significant number of students with numbers well below what you might expect and deny some applicants who have numbers higher than our medians.

 Regarding the non-numerical factors to an application, there is an infinite range of experiences that an applicant may have had, but even two applicants who have had the same experience may have reacted to and grown from that experience in radically different ways.
 We are not so much looking for particular experiences as for people who have demonstrated abilities and capacity for growth and a background that will enable them to contribute positively to the life of BU Law and to the legal profession.
 BU Law’s founding commitment to diversity of all kinds, starting in 1872, continues to inform our admissions decisions today.
 We encourage each applicant to share with us how they might contribute to BU Law’s learning community.